tenderlove/qrtools/README.txt

 == DESCRIPTION:

-QRTools is a library for decoding QR Code barcodes.
+QRTools is a library for decoding QR Codes.
 It relies on libdecodeqr for decoding.

 == FEATURES/PROBLEMS: